-The centrepiece fruit bowl every table was made for… provided free by Mother Nature!
+The rustic bowl every table was made for… provided free by Mother Nature!

 Step by step guide